This post may contain affiliate links. For more information, please read the full disclosure policy here.

 A wrap on the top free (and cheap) things to do in Vancouver

 So there it is, 19 free things to do in Vancouver (and some cheap things to do thrown in for good measure).
 I hope this comprehensive list helps you decide what to do in my second home.
-For more Vancouver goodness, check out these posts: where to stay (there’s options for all budgets), my 24-hour guide, where to take awesome photos of the skyline and the best things to do at night.
+For more Vancouver goodness, check out these posts: where to stay (there are options for all budgets), my 24-hour guide, where to take awesome photos of the skyline and the best things to do at night.